QUALCOMM (NASDAQ:QCOM) Shares Down 0.5% – What’s Next?

-A number of equities analysts recently weighed in on QCOM shares.
-Evercore ISI dropped their target price on shares of QUALCOMM from $199.00 to $179.00 and set an “in-line” rating for the company in a research report on Thursday, February 6th.
-Barclays cut their price objective on QUALCOMM from $200.00 to $185.00 and set an “overweight” rating for the company in a research report on Friday, January 17th.
-Piper Sandler decreased their target price on QUALCOMM from $205.00 to $190.00 and set an “overweight” rating on the stock in a research report on Thursday, February 6th.
-Melius began coverage on QUALCOMM in a research note on Monday, December 9th.
-They issued a “hold” rating and a $180.00 price objective on the stock.
-Finally, Mizuho lowered their target price on QUALCOMM from $245.00 to $215.00 and set an “outperform” rating for the company in a research report on Tuesday, January 7th.
-One research analyst has rated the stock with a sell rating, fourteen have given a hold rating, fifteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average target price of $205.32.
+Several equities analysts recently weighed in on QCOM shares.
+Melius Research initiated coverage on shares of QUALCOMM in a report on Monday, December 9th.
+They set a “hold” rating and a $180.00 target price on the stock.
+Piper Sandler decreased their target price on QUALCOMM from $205.00 to $190.00 and set an “overweight” rating for the company in a research report on Thursday, February 6th.
+Benchmark reissued a “buy” rating and set a $240.00 price target on shares of QUALCOMM in a research report on Friday, February 7th.
+Cantor Fitzgerald reaffirmed a “neutral” rating and issued a $160.00 price objective on shares of QUALCOMM in a research report on Thursday, February 6th.
+Finally, Rosenblatt Securities restated a “buy” rating and set a $250.00 target price on shares of QUALCOMM in a research note on Thursday, February 6th.
+One investment analyst has rated the stock with a sell rating, fourteen have issued a hold rating, fifteen have given a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, QUALCOMM has a consensus rating of “Moderate Buy” and an average target price of $205.32.

 QUALCOMM Stock Performance

-QUALCOMM (NASDAQ:QCOM – Get Free Report) last announced its quarterly earnings data on Wednesday, February 5th.
-The wireless technology company reported $2.86 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.93 by ($0.07).
-QUALCOMM had a return on equity of 39.51% and a net margin of 25.94%.
-On average, research analysts predict that QUALCOMM Incorporated will post 9.39 earnings per share for the current year.
+QUALCOMM (NASDAQ:QCOM – Get Free Report) last announced its quarterly earnings results on Wednesday, February 5th.
+The wireless technology company reported $2.86 EPS for the quarter, missing the consensus estimate of $2.93 by ($0.07).
+QUALCOMM had a net margin of 25.94% and a return on equity of 39.51%.
+As a group, research analysts expect that QUALCOMM Incorporated will post 9.39 EPS for the current year.

 QUALCOMM Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 27th.
-Investors of record on Thursday, March 6th will be issued a $0.85 dividend.
-The ex-dividend date is Thursday, March 6th.
-This represents a $3.40 annualized dividend and a dividend yield of 2.15%.
-QUALCOMM’s payout ratio is currently 36.32%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, March 27th.
+Shareholders of record on Thursday, March 6th were given a $0.85 dividend.
+This represents a $3.40 annualized dividend and a yield of 2.25%.
+The ex-dividend date was Thursday, March 6th.
+QUALCOMM’s dividend payout ratio is currently 36.32%.

-In related news, insider Alexander H. Rogers sold 19,287 shares of the business’s stock in a transaction that occurred on Monday, February 10th.
-The shares were sold at an average price of $169.83, for a total value of $3,275,511.21.
-Following the completion of the transaction, the insider now owns 20,762 shares of the company’s stock, valued at $3,526,010.46.
-The trade was a 48.16 % decrease in their ownership of the stock.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, insider Heather S. Ace sold 1,600 shares of the stock in a transaction on Wednesday, March 12th.
-The shares were sold at an average price of $154.24, for a total value of $246,784.00.
-Following the sale, the insider now directly owns 24,393 shares in the company, valued at $3,762,376.32.
-This trade represents a 6.16 % decrease in their position.
+In other news, CFO Akash J. Palkhiwala sold 3,000 shares of the stock in a transaction on Wednesday, February 12th.
+The shares were sold at an average price of $169.80, for a total value of $509,400.00.
+Following the completion of the transaction, the chief financial officer now owns 63,115 shares in the company, valued at approximately $10,716,927.
+This represents a 4.54 % decrease in their position.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CAO Neil Martin sold 744 shares of QUALCOMM stock in a transaction dated Friday, February 21st.
+The shares were sold at an average price of $174.83, for a total transaction of $130,073.52.
+Following the sale, the chief accounting officer now owns 461 shares in the company, valued at approximately $80,596.63.
+This trade represents a 61.74 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders sold a total of 27,968 shares of company stock valued at $4,685,077 over the last three months.
-0.08% of the stock is owned by company insiders.
+Over the last quarter, insiders have sold 27,968 shares of company stock worth $4,685,077.
+Insiders own 0.08% of the company’s stock.

 QUALCOMM Company Profile